Get Started #

 docker run -t --net=host universalid/scim:1.0.1 dev

-attaches a pseudo-TTY to the container, connecting your terminal to the I/O streams of the container.--net=host
+-tattaches a pseudo-TTY to the container, connecting your terminal to the I/O streams of the container.--net=hostuses host network.
+Alternatively, you can pass each port mapping individually. e.g.-p 8080:8080devloads the development profile.

 Application will start listening on: